Adapted from Tastemade and Country Living.

 Place the cakes on a baking rack with a cookie sheet or a sheet of parchment paper underneath to catch any drips when you glaze the cakes.

 Make the Earl Grey glaze.
-You’ll want to pour this on while it’s still warm so it will be smooth.
+You’ll be using the remaining steeped milk from this recipe so you can skip the milk/tea bag steps in the glaze recipe.
+Pour on the glaze on while it’s still warm so it will be smooth.
 If you’ve already prepared it but it’s cooled, warm it up in the microwave for 5-10 seconds and stir well.
 Poor or spoon over each cake, making sure to spread it to the sides so it drips down.
 You’ll need to do this quickly before the glaze sets.

 Earl Grey Amish Friendship Bread Tea Cakes